-Diocesan Sexual Misconduct Point Person (Point Person)
+Diocesan Sexual Misconduct Policy Navigator (Navigator)

-- The Point Person is appointed by the Diocesan Bishop for a period of three (3) years, renewable at the Diocesan Bishop's discretion.
-Selection of a Point Person will be made based on the specific responsibilities of the position and the Bona Fide Occupational Requirements, identified through the Audit. - The Point Person is responsible for ensuring that all complaints of sexual misconduct are taken seriously and handled with respect, dispatch, and fairness according to the Sexual Misconduct Policy including, but not limited to, the following responsibilities: - Ensuring the Diocesan Bishop is kept informed and aware of all complaints at each stage of the process; - (ii) Maintaining oversight of all complaints under this policy and ensuring that each individual complaint proceeds in a timely fashion and that all persons involved are aware of their roles and responsibilities;
+- The Navigator is appointed by the Diocesan Bishop for a period of three (3) years, renewable at the Diocesan Bishop's discretion.
+Selection of a Navigator will be made based on the specific responsibilities of the position and the Bona Fide Occupational Requirements, identified through the Audit. - The Navigator is responsible for ensuring that all complaints of sexual misconduct are taken seriously and handled with respect, dispatch, and fairness according to the Sexual Misconduct Policy including, but not limited to, the following responsibilities: - (i) Ensuring the Executive Director is kept informed and aware of all complaints at each stage of the process; - (ii) Maintaining oversight of all complaints under this policy and ensuring that each individual complaint proceeds in a timely fashion and that all persons involved are aware of their roles and responsibilities; - (iii) Ensuring, as far as is reasonably possible, that Support Persons are available and offered to Complainants and Respondents and their families, should they request or require it; - (iv) Maintaining a list of Diocesan and community supports which may be of benefit to a complainant. (e.g., the "211" system provided by the Nova Scotia and Prince Edward Island governments); - (v) Consulting with the Diocesan Bishop and Executive Director (and others if need be) concerning the appointment of Support Persons or members of the Investigating Team and Crisis Response Team in a particular case;

-- (iii) Ensuring, as far as is reasonably possible, that Support Persons are available and offered to Complainants and Respondents and their families, should they request or require it; - Maintaining a list of Diocesan and community supports which may be of benefit to a complainant. (e.g., the "211" system provided by the Nova Scotia and Prince Edward Island governments); - (v) Overseeing the recruitment, training, and selection of person(s) who can be called upon to be a Support Person or to form a Crisis Response Team or Investigative Team as defined in this Policy; - (vi) Consulting with the Diocesan Bishop and others if need be as to the appointment of Support Persons or members of the Investigating Team and Crisis Response Team in a particular case; - (vii) Compiling and presenting a full report for the Diocesan Bishop to enable their final determination of a complaint; - (viii) Preparing an annual report to the Diocesan Bishop and DiocesanCouncil.
+- (vi) Compiling and presenting a full report for the Diocesan Bishop to enable their final determination of a complaint; - (vii) Preparing an annual report to the Diocesan Bishop and Diocesan Council.
 This report should normally cover the following points: - a.
 The total number of occurrences where the policy/procedures has been used; - b.
 The locations where the occurrences took place; - c.
 The types of workplace or other relationships that were involved, if any, between the parties; - d.
 The resolution processes used; - e.
 The time it took for an occurrence to complete the resolution process; - f.
 The types of "outcome(s)" of the investigation(s) and resolution process(es) undertaken, with information anonymized so that no individuals or parishes or other places of ministry involved could be identified; - g.
 The author's opinion as to the efficiency and effectiveness of the Policy and Procedure and any significant issues that were raised during the use of them.